cambridge-ceu/csd3/systems/ParallelComputing.md

 where function `turboman` is exported and called by `parallel`.
 The `--env _` options copies exported all variables except those in `~/.parallel/ignored_vars`, while `env_parallel` would copy all export/non-exported variables.

-Note that the two options and implemented by `parallel --record-env` and `env_parallel --install`, respectively.
+Note that the two options are preceeded with `parallel --record-env` and `env_parallel --install`, respectively.

 ## SLURM